 Too many budding entrepreneurs confuse passion with differentiation.
 They think that because they care a lot, they have a competitive edge.
-I agree wholeheartedly that passion and enthusiasm are essential, but they are not what sets businesses apart as we used to say in Philosophy class: passion is a necessary but not sufficient condition.
-Being essential in large part makes passion alone not sufficient_. any business competing for your money is bound to have passionate people behind it.
-Half-ass businesses don't tend to last very long.
+I agree wholeheartedly that passion and enthusiasm are essential, but they are not really what sets businesses apart.
+As we used to say in Philosophy class: passion is a necessary but not sufficient condition.
+In fact because it is essential, passion alone can not sufficient.
+Any business competing for your money is bound to have passionate people behind it.
+Half-assed, indifferent businesses don't tend to last very long.

 More importantly, different obviously doesn't mean better.
 Every business is competing with every other business in its market and mere differentiation is not a competitive advantage.
 At the end of the day, every business wants and needs to be better than the competition, not just randomly different.

-But this brings up a very important point_.
-How do you really differentiate yourself from the crowd in a way that makes you competitively better?
-If you think about his from a tactical level, it is very easy to get absolutely swallowed by the millions of factors that seem to be important_ product, positioning, marketing, messaging, adoption, outreach, networking, sales, support, branding, etc., etc. Here's how to cut through the clutter: When it comes to business (all business) Better = Cheaper.
+But this brings up a very important question: How do you really differentiate yourself from the crowd in a way that makes you competitively better?
+If you think about his from a tactical level, it is very easy to get absolutely swallowed by the millions of factors that seem to be important: product, positioning, marketing, messaging, adoption, outreach, networking, sales, support, branding, etc., etc. etc. But at a strategic level, you can cut through all this clutter: When it comes to business (all business) Better = Cheaper.

-First, cheaper is not simply less expensive.
-Cheaper means Value divided by Price.
+First, cheaper does not simply mean "less expensive" or "lower price".
+Cheaper means Value divided by Cost.

-Value and Price are also both loaded terms.
+Value and Cost are also both loaded terms.

-Value anything and everything the customer gets out of your product or service:
+Value is anything and everything the customer gets out of your product or service:

 - Peace of Mind